JonathanGrossmanITC/fullstack_html_css_basics/03_day_three.md

 ## [Intro to Bootstrap](#intro-to-bootstrap)

-### Bootstrap is a CSS Framework

 [Bootstrap](https://getbootstrap.com/) is an open-source framework for stlying mobile-first, responsive web applications.
 The framework provides pre-written CSS and JavaScript-based templates.
 For instance, Bootstrap has templates for navigation bars, alerts, buttons, and more.
 They've written the code, you just import and use it in yours.

+### Bootstrap is an example of a CSS Framework

 Bootstrap is important for you to learn because it is the most popular open-source styling framework and also because much of what you learn using Bootstrap can help you learn how to use other style frameworks -- public and private.
 Accordingly, it is good that you practice using Bootstrap so that you're familiar working with style frameworks generally.

-Anything you can do in plain CSS, Bootstrap has one or more pre-written templates that will do it for you (or at least get you close).
+Many of the things you can do in plain CSS, Bootstrap has one or more pre-written templates that will do it for you (or at least get you close).
 For instance, you can use Bootstrap classes for [layout](https://getbootstrap.com/docs/4.5/layout/overview/), [content](https://getbootstrap.com/docs/4.5/content/reboot/), [forms](https://getbootstrap.com/docs/5.0/forms/overview/), [components](https://getbootstrap.com/docs/4.5/components/alerts/), and [more](https://getbootstrap.com/docs/4.5/utilities/borders/).

 Whether to use Bootstrap, some other style framework, or your own custom CSS depends upon your situation.
 Sometimes your customer, team, or project will clearly require one over the others, in which case the decision is easy.
 Other times, you might get to choose.
 Consider what is most convenient for you in terms of writing clean code that is easy for you and others to maintain and understand.

 Regardless of your choice for styling, be consistent throughout your project with your styling patterns.
 Choose one approach as your predominant way of styling.
 For instance, if you're using Bootstrap, try to do as much as you can with it instead of half Bootstrap, half custom CSS.
 It can get confusing if you mix and match Bootstrap with custom CSS or another framework.
-Accordingly, try to avoid mixing your style approaches.
+Accordingly, avoid or minimize the mixing of different style approaches.
 If you have to do some mixing, do so in a way that is clear, predictable, and easy to understand.

 ### Installing